syntaxSizer/bOn/Explanation.md

-# Undrestanding Big O
+## Underestanding Big O
-is a way to masure  how well a computer algorithm  scales as the amount of data involved incresses
+is a way to measure  how well a computer algorithm  scales as the amount of data involved increases and it has nothing to do with speed.

-# Order of one O(1)
+## Order of one O(1)

-O(1) excute in a constant  amount of time regardless of the amount of data
+O(1) Execute in a constant  amount of time regardless of the amount of data

 Example :
-it i'll excute the same amount of time  10 array items or 10,000 array items
+it i'll execute the same amount of time  10 array items or 10,000 array items

-# order of n  O(n)
+## Order of n  O(n)
 linear search